Electronic health record: Unintended consequences

 A 2010 Board Position Paper by the American Medical Informatics Association (AMIA) contains recommendations on EHR-related patient safety, transparency, ethics education for purchasers and users, adoption of best practices, and re-examination of regulation of electronic health applications.
 Beyond concrete issues such as conflicts of interest and privacy concerns, questions have been raised about how the physician-patient relationship would be affected by an electronic intermediary.

 During the implementation phase, cognitive workload for healthcare professionals may be significantly increased as they familiarize themselves with a new system.

 EHRs are almost invariably detrimental to physician productivity, whether the data is entered during the encounter or sometime thereafter.
-It is possible for an EHR to increase physician productivity by providing a fast and intuitive interface for viewing and understanding patient clinical data and minimizing the number of clinically irrelevant questions, but that is almost never the case.
+It is possible for an EHR to increase physician productivity.
+It can provide a fast and intuitive interface for viewing and understanding patient clinical data and minimizing the number of clinically irrelevant questions.
+However, that is almost never the case.
 The other way to mitigate the detriment to physician productivity is to hire scribes to work alongside medical practitioners, which is almost never financially viable.

 As a result, many have conducted studies like the one discussed in the Journal of the American Medical Informatics Association, "The Extent And Importance of Unintended Consequences Related To Computerized Provider Order Entry," which seeks to understand the degree and significance of unplanned adverse consequences related to computerized physician order entry and understand how to interpret adverse events and understand the importance of its management for the overall success of computer physician order entry.